mikeleeco/mikeleeco.github.com/_posts/2015-06-10-video-games-interactive.md

 });
 </script>

+The data set is quite large with and there is much to still be explored, so stayed tuned to the site for additional posts!

 <hr>

 <p>Have feedback, questions, or want to see something else added?
-Check out the code I used to create <a href="https://github.com/mdlee12/mdlee12.github.com/blob/master/_posts/2015-03-25-milb-similarity-scores.md">this page</a> or fork my repository to propose changes. <a class="btn btn-primary" href="https://github.com/mdlee12/Kris-Bryant-Projection/fork">Edit My Code</a></p>
+Check out the code I used to create <a href="https://github.com/mdlee12/mdlee12.github.com/blob/master/_posts/2015-06-10-video-games-interactive.md">this page</a> or fork my repository to propose changes. <a class="btn btn-primary" href="https://github.com/mdlee12/Mobygames-Scraper/fork">Edit My Code</a></p>